Indians in Sri Lanka: Indian Moors

 Before the 1911 Ceylon Census Moors in Sri Lanka were counted as one.
 From the census onwards they were divided into Indian Moors and Sri Lankan Moors.
 Indian Moors were brought to Sri Lanka for the same reasons as the Indian Tamils, as labourers to the plantations.
 In 1971 Indian Moors numbered 29,416 declining from 55,400 in 1963.
 Their decline was partly due to returning to India and some declaring themselves and being enumerated as Sri Lankan Moors.
 Indian Moors were mostly found in the Colombo and Kandy Districts.

 Sri Lankan Chetty

 Sri Lankan Chetty, also known as Colombo Chetties, Colombo Chittis or Colombo Hetties, are a formerly endogamous Sri Lankan social group or caste.
 Colombo Chetty are mostly Roman Catholics or Anglicans and are found in almost all niches of Sri Lankan society.
 Members trace their origins to traders of various ethnicities from South India.
 Most traders were Tamil speakers with a smattering of Malayalee or Telugu speakers.
 Although Indian traders have been visiting and settling down in Sri Lanka for more than 2,500 years, Colombo Chetties are descendants of traders who had come to Sri Lanka during the Portuguese colonial era since 1505 CE.

+There have been many prominent Sri Lankans of Chetty Ancestry, the first Executive President J. R. Jayewardene among them, whose ancestors had become Sinhalised.